No Form Action Theory |

 As we continuously reduce the forms of this flower, applying the limit method mentioned above to achieve transparency, we ultimately attain transparency, accompanied by the being of isolation.
 Since this limit process primarily focuses on manifestation, with the being of isolation merely accompanying it, this being of isolation actually leans towards the being of manifestation.
 It's important to note that this being of manifestation is not only accompanying but also implicit.
 The flower doesn't express being, it only manifests.
 Its being is analyzed and derived by our consciousness.
 The being of things in this limit process is also implicit.
 When we continuously reduce the forms of a flower, we ultimately achieve transparency, but this doesn't mean that being disappears.
 On the contrary, being still appears alongside transparency, but it no longer presents itself in a concrete form.

 In this limit process, the entities with fewer forms later in the process support those with more forms earlier.
 If the latter cannot exist on their own, neither can the former.
 The ultimate result of this limit should be no form (being of isolation).
-The being of isolation is the basis for itself.
+The being of isolation is the ground for itself.
 The being of any entity with form is ultimately grounded in entities possessing less form, ultimately tracing back to no form.
 Therefore, as long as an entity in this limit process is not of no form, the entities following it must support its being.
 Thus, the ultimate support for any entity is still no form.

 The actually manifesting flower directly exists in itself.
-This flower conceals its basis, sublates its cause, and ends its opening up while unfolding without constraint.
+This flower conceals its ground, sublates its cause, and ends its opening up while unfolding without constraint.
 But simultaneously, the flower integrates within itself, in a limit way, all the entities in the chain of grounds leading towards being.
 This is a characteristic of isolated entities in the macroscopic world of reality.
 This characteristic is the integration of all grounding entities originating from the being of isolation, forming an integrated chain of grounds.
 This integrated chain forms a whole, thereby allowing the flower to unfold-manifest as a flower, becoming a real entity.
 This integrated chain is the way the flower supports itself.
 This also sublates the cause, thus only unfolding and manifesting exposed as an "outermost part".
 As long as there is nothing beyond its outer end (that is, it directly unfolds and manifests in space and time as no form), and this outer end no longer serves as the ground for other things, this outer end is manifesting exposed, with nothing to conceal it.
 The flower thus unfolds-manifests in itself without constraint.

 This manifestation is exposed for space and time, and this exposure of manifestation is the dimension of "now".
 As a real entity, it is characterized by concealing its grounding entities while unfold-manifesting its unfolding end.
 Only by concealing its grounding entities can an entity's unfolding end be unfold-manifested.
 We mentioned earlier that time, space, and now are a trinity.
 Space is isolation, time is motive force, and now is manifestation.
 Space corresponds to the manifestation of isolation, time corresponds to the manifestation of motive force.
 On the other hand, this object, as an unfolded manifestation in space and time, is both a manifestation towards space and towards time, which is also a manifestation towards now.
 Thus, in the macroscopic world, entities that change due to motive force and entities that are independent due to isolation are unified at the zero-dimensional point of "now".